miracl/amcl/version3/c/readme.txt

 somewhat limited - see config16.py.
 A library is built automatically including all of the modules that you will need.

+The configuration files assume the gcc compliler.
+For clang edit the config32.py and config64.py files and substitute "clang" for "gcc".
+Note that clang is about 10-15% faster.

 As a quick example execute

 py config32.py